Which Boy Band Is the Most Googled in 2019?

 10. 5 Seconds of Summer

 Also referred to as 5SOS, the band from Sydney, South Wales hit the airwaves in 2011.
-Their breakout song, “American Apparel underwear” made them stars in 2014, but then the group faded a bit.
+Their breakout song, “She Looks So Perfect” made them stars in 2014, but then the group faded a bit.

 Fast forward to 2018 and the group released the album Youngblood, which lagged with fans initially, Billboard reports.
 But the album had significant staying power and the single hit No. 1 on Billboard‘s Pop Songs radio airplay chart in early October.